Maxim-Weewauters/WebXR_Animations/README.md

 # Create an WEBXR Augmented reality app with hitscanning and custom animated models
-Hello, I'm a IT student from 'HOWEST'.
+Hello, I'm an IT student from 'HOWEST'.
 My assignment was to create a 'website which can show animated models in augmented reality (AR)'.
 There are a lot of examples on animated models in regular 3d environments but a suprising lack of examples on animated models in an AR environment.